 However, after much deliberation, I decided the required investment was worthwhile and my first order was duly placed.
 It would give my business a point of difference, after all.

 Since then, customer feedback has been very positive, saying that the bags add value to their purchase.
 Indeed many customers are re-using the bags themselves, which is great.

 As a result, my orders have continued and the Fair Trading cycle grows and grows.

 To help balance the books commercially, however, I decided to stock a range of three different sized recycled newspaper bags for sale in the online shop.
 Sales from these would bring in some income to be put aside for future orders.

 They make a really unique gift bag for any presents as no two bags are the same!
 The larger bags come complete with a little tag showing a picture of the boys and explaining their story.

 And the bags are stronger than they look – but please keep out of the rain!

-You can read more “Secret Diary of a Fair Trader” posts on our blog.
+You can read more “Secret Diary of a Fair Trader” posts on my Blog.